-For the cases $r < g-1$ and $n = 0$, we modify the previous arrangement as seen on the right.
+For the cases $r < g-1$ and $n = 0$, we modify the previous arrangement by attaching crosscaps and replacing one of the curves with a set of new curves as on the right of \Cref{fig:nonor-left-to-right}.
+A bit of care should be taken here as the number of new curves is less than the number of attached crosscaps, whereas it may seem first to the eyes used to orientable surfaces that the two numbers are equal.
+This is because the curves that connect at the central crosscap are the antipodal ones.
+In the particular case shown by \Cref{fig:nonor-left-to-right}, the new set of curves consists of two curves, not three.

 We claim that this modification does not change the rank of the intersection matrix.
-Note that we might have increased the number of curves, because the arcs connecting to the central crosscap to the crosscaps on the right may not close up to a single curve but multiple disjoint ones.
-However, the intersection number of all these curves with the other curves are proportional, so the corresponding columns and rows in the intersection matrix are scalar multiples of each other.
+For this, note that the intersection number of the new curves with the rest of the curves are proportional, so the corresponding columns and rows in the intersection matrix are scalar multiples of each other.
 Hence the rank of the intersection matrix is the same for the two examples on \Cref{fig:nonor-left-to-right}.